SunStarSys/www/content/essays/devops.md

 by the puppet master will eventually deploy updates as the puppet agents check-back-in.
 But CI/CD is a work-in-progress, even to this day.

+Another early, groundbreaking CI-like initiative at The ASF was [Apache Gump](https://gump.apache.org/), which was the brainchild of brilliant colleagues like Sam Ruby and company.
+What gump did was periodically checkout, build and test HEAD of the trunk of every codebase in the Subversion repository, for every project it could successfully figure out how to build (which was by and large limited to Java projects originally).
+This activity still goes on to this day!

 A survey of the state of the art, where changes are tested/provisioned/deployed on demand in IaC/CaC settings, is on my friend and visionary Paul Hammant's website  [here](https://paulhammant.com/2014/08/27/provisioning-deployment-and-app-config-cycles/).
 Please have a look!